-Claire is a registered Osteopath, offering appointments for all ages from infant to adult.
-Claire also specialises in women’s health and helped to set up and has completed the Uk’s only 2 year Women’s Health Osteopathy Post Graduate Diploma plus many more courses over the years.
+Claire and Faustine are both registered Osteopaths, offering appointments for all ages from infant to adult.
+Claire also specialises in women’s health, helped to set up and has completed the Uk’s only 2 year Women’s Health Osteopathy Post Graduate Diploma plus many more courses over the years.
 As well as working for one of the top osteopaths in the world for women’s health for several years.

 Q. What type of osteopathy do we practice and who is it suitable for?

 A. We offer structural, cranial and visceral osteopathy appointments for the whole family.
 From new born babies to adults and the elderly.